 Rollins College: Rollins is recognized as the oldest recognized college in the state of Florida.
 The architecture and grounds are stunning.
 Opt for a scenic morning jog or afternoon stroll along the lakefront nature trail or enjoy prayerful solitude in the Knowles Memorial Chapel.

 SeaWorld Orlando: A 30 minute drive from Winter Park.
-The new exhibit, Antarctica: Empire of the Penquin, is definitely worth a visit.
+Antarctica: Empire of the Penquin, is definitely worth a visit.
 You are transported to the icy wonderland of the South Pole and are treated to the playful antics of an adorable family of flamboyant birds wearing their tuxedos and feathered top hats.